 Chamberlain is committed to providing quality and accessible nursing education that serves you as a nurse and as a member of our nation's military community.
 Our team is with you every step of the way, providing the information you need to make the decisions that best serve you.

-Chamberlain's Military Enrollment Specialists are familiar with military benefits, and can walk you through the process of utilizing your benefits at our College.
+Chamberlain's Military Enrollment Specialists are familiar with military and veteran benefits, and can walk you through the process of utilizing your benefits at our College.

 Earn Your Degree in as Few as 3 Years

 Chamberlain recognizes the valuable knowledge, training and experience gained through service.Students in the Military to BSN Option will take three military-specific courses that bridge the gap between previously gained knowledge, skills and abilities and the expected learning outcomes in the BSN program’s foundational courses.Upon successful completion, students will receive an additional 13 proficiency credit hours though Chamberlain’s College Military Articulation Plan (CMAP), allowing them to earn their degree in as few as six semesters of full-time study.